matteoconci/Jamming-Project/README.md

 9. Render the component and add a props to send to it the object of songs
     ```
     <Tracklist tracks={searchResults}/>
-10. Create the useState to handle the searchBar input and to create the searchResult to send to the tracklist component
+10. Add the useState to handle the searchBar input and to add the searchResult to send to the tracklist component
     ```
     const [search, setSearch] = useState('');
     const [searchResults, setSearchResults] = useState([]);
-11. Create the handleSearch function that will start when the button isClick with the recall to SetSearchResults
+11. Add the handleSearch function that will start when the button isClick with the recall to SetSearchResults
     ```
     function handleSearch() {
         const songArray = [